Are you thinking of hiring a virtual assistant from the Philippines?

 2. Skill Questions

-Put their technical skills to a test with these questions.
+Put their technical skill set and experience to the test with these questions.

 “What do you consider your core skills and services?
 Which ones are outside your scope?”